An Introduction to CBD

 On December 20, 2018, The Hemp Farming Act of 2018, S. 2667 (2018 Hemp Bill) became law and formally and definitively removed hemp from the list of controlled substances.
 The 2018 Hemp Bill redefines hemp as all parts of the Cannabis Sativa plant that do not exceed 0.3% delta-9 THC by dry weight, including “derivatives,” “extracts,” and “cannabinoids.”
 Notably, the 2018 Hemp Bill explicitly removes popular hemp products, including hemp-derived CBD, from the CSA purview.

 Before the 2018 Hemp Bill passage, domestically cultivated hemp was only federally lawful when grown under a state-sanctioned pilot program.
 In 2017, a total of 23,343 acres of hemp grew across 19 states.
-As of this writing, 41 states have passed legislation to allow them to take advantage of hemp pilot programs under the 2014 Farm Bill.
-Today, only a minority of the hemp-derived CBD products available in the U.S. come from domestically cultivated hemp.
-As the 2018 Hemp Bill fosters more significant investment in this area, this will change.
+As of this writing, over 40 states have passed legislation to allow them to take advantage of hemp pilot programs under the 2018 Farm Bill.